 Andy Warhol’s Pine Barrens Tree Frog 294 is part of his endangered species portfolio, in which he raises awareness of animals that are going extinct.
 The Pine Barrens Tree Frog can only be found in three distinct areas in eastern United States.
 It was listed as endangered from 1977 and 1983.
 The tiny species of frog is magnified in Warhol’s print and characterized by bright primary colors, which pop out against the blue coloring of the tree branch.

-Pine Barrens Tree Frog 294 as Part of Andy Warhol’s Larger Body of Work
+Pine Barrens Tree Frog 294 by Andy Warhol as Part of his Larger Body of Work